GabeScott/standard-works-vault/General Conference/1984 October - The Caravan Moves On.md

 There is, in fact, no such thing as neutrality where the gospel is concerned.

-Jesus said: “He that is not with me is against me; and he that gathered not with me scattereth abroad.”
-(Matt.
-12:30.)
+Jesus said: “He that is not with me is against me; and he that gathered not with me scattereth abroad.” ([[Matthew 12.30|Matt.
+12:30]].)

-And it was Jacob who said: “They who are not for me are against me, saith our God.”
-(2 Ne.
-10:16.)
+And it was Jacob who said: “They who are not for me are against me, saith our God.” ([[2 Nephi 10.16|2 Ne.
+10:16]].)

 If we do not sustain and uphold and support the kingdom of God in all things, we are thereby aiding a cause other than the Lord’s.

 Only the valiant are saved.
 Members of the Church who are not valiant in the testimony of Jesus, not valiant in the cause of Christ, not valiant in defense of his prophets and in preaching his word are not heirs of the celestial kingdom.

-Test ten: Am I so living that I will be saved in the kingdom of God?
+*Test ten: Am I so living that I will be saved in the kingdom of God?*

 This is our goal and aim and purpose in life.
 Everything we do should please the Lord and further our strivings for salvation.